wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 `close` set to `true`.
 The row close event is sent on the self link, which will be received by the same handler function, and the event is handled by setting `openRow` to `-1` and `busy` to `false`.

+Otherwise, if the row buffer policy is `OPEN`, meaning that the contents of the row buffer is not written back after each access, then no row buffer close event is scheduled, and the row is always closed by setting `busy` to `false`.

+In both cases, the response of the access is sent to the converter object by calling `handleMemResponse()`.